spacebeam/research/web/spacebeam.org/content/updates/links.md

 title: Elements in Coordination
 date: 2020-01-12
 description: In a crude way division of work is concerned with breaking a big task into smaller ones.

+In a crude way division of work is concerned with breaking a big task into smaller ones.
 The resulting activities are therefore interconnected or linked.

 Coordination is the process of facilitation these linked activities.